-SAFE Act Revisions: Transitional Authority
+SAFE Act: Implementation of MLO Transitional Authority

-- The SAFE Act requires MLOs employed by non-bank lenders to be licensed, which includes pre-licensing and annual continuing education requirements, passage of a comprehensive test, and criminal and financial background reviews conducted by state regulators.
+- Since 2008, the SAFE Act required MLOs employed by non-bank lenders to be licensed, which includes pre-licensing and annual continuing education requirements, passage of a comprehensive test, and criminal and financial background reviews conducted by state regulators.
 These MLOs are also registered in the Nationwide Mortgage Licensing System and Registry (NMLS).
 By contrast, MLOs employed by federally insured depositories or their affiliates only have to be registered in the NMLS - they do not have to pass a test or meet standardized pre- and post-licensing education requirements.

 - State licensing of MLOs can be a slow and burdensome process, which creates a disincentive for MLOs already employed at bank and bank affiliated lenders from moving to non-bank lenders.
 Under the current process, an MLO making the move from bank to non-bank is required to sacrifice their income for several weeks or months.
-Alternatively, the lender is required to pay the MLO even though they cannot originate loans or meet with prospective borrowers or referral sources.
-Neither option is tenable or appropriate for a competitive labor market.
+Alternatively, the lender is required to pay the MLO even though the MLO cannot originate loans or meet with prospective borrowers or referral sources.
+Neither option is tenable or appropriate for a competitive or mobile labor market.